sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 }
 ```

+The test module is now promoted to be the entry point for test compilation.
+It inherits all elements from the main module and adds additional ones.
+You might read is as: `open (test) module com.xyz extends (main) module com.xyz`
+Now you only need to blend in the main source set into the test module in order to make your test code resolve the classes under test.

+- `--patch-module com.xyz=src/main/java`

+This results in a standard Java module tuned for testing.
+No need to learn extra command line options which are passed to the test runtime like described in the next section.

 _Note: Copying parts from the main module descriptor manually is brittle.
 The "Java 9 compatible build tool" [pro](https://github.com/forax/pro) solves this by auto-merging a main and test module descriptor on-the-fly._

 ### White box modular testing with extra `java` command line options